BomberFish/JelbrekUIConcept/README.md

-# AppLogDemo
+# JelbrekUIConcept

-Elegant Log Demo in SwiftUI.
+UI for potential jailbreaks.